micahbaldonado/arduino_door_decoration/README.md

 3. Use the **IR remote** to navigate through messages and data:
    - `0-9`: Displays different messages.
    - `ON/OFF`: Starts or stops the automatic cycling of messages.
-4. Connected the Arduino USB connctor to a power bank, which provides wattage within the tolerance of the Arduino.
+4. Connect the Arduino USB connctor to a power bank, which provides wattage within the tolerance of the Arduino.

 ## If I Had the Parts Again...